LeoooLagOS/dotfiles/10_Languages/Java/_Java.md

 ## 💡 Core Philosophy
 "**Write Once, Run Anywhere**" (WORA).
 The goal is to write code on one platform and have it run on any other platform that has a JVM, without needing to be recompiled for each.

+## 📜 History & Creator
+Java was created by **James Gosling** and his team (known as the "Green Team") at Sun Microsystems in the early 1990s.
+It was initially designed for interactive television and other embedded systems.
+With the rise of the internet, Java's platform-independent nature made it a perfect fit for web applications, and it was officially released in 1995, quickly becoming one of the most popular programming languages in the world.

 ## 🔑 Key Details
 - **Execution:**
 	- Code is **compiled** into an intermediate "bytecode," which is then interpreted and executed by the **[[Java Virtual Machine (JVM)]]**.